Fast and Multiphase Rates for Nearest Neighbor Classifiers: Introduction

 \section{Introduction}

-A scaling law refers to the phenomenon that the prediction error of machine learning algorithms can vanish fast in the number of training data $n$ and the number of model parameters $p$.
-This scaling law is believed to be one of the key reasons for the success of recent breakthroughs in natural language processing and computer vision tasks~\cite{kaplan2020scaling, zhai2021scaling}.
-The existence of the scaling law, being a nice surprise, can lead to many interesting theoretical questions.
-Can we solve all the problems by simply scaling up the data and the model sizes?
-When and why would the prediction error converge fast with respect to the data size without (badly) suffering from the curse of the input dimension?
-Is there a limit at which the scaling law starts to fail?
+A scaling law in learning describes the convergence rates of test error with respect to the size of the training data set, the amount of computation, and the size of the model.
+Remarkably, even for complex models like neural networks, scaling laws often exhibit a fast power-law relationship when applied to real-world tasks such as natural language processing and computer vision~\citep{kaplan2020scaling, zhai2021scaling}.
+The fast empirical rate raises interesting theoretical questions: Under what conditions, and why, does population risk converge fast with respect to the dataset size without suffering from the curse of data dimensionality?
+Additionally, is there a limit point at which the scaling law starts to slow down?

-We provide partial answers to the above questions by studying the binary classification problem.
-Let $(X_1,Y_1),\dots,(X_n,Y_n)\in \reals^d\times \{0,1\}$ be a sample of $n$ independent and identically distributed observations from an unknown distribution.
-The objective is to use the data in order to construct a classifier $\hat f_n:\reals^d\mapsto \{0,1\}$.
-The \emph{misclassification rate} for a classifier $f$ is
+This work studies the aforementioned questions by analyzing the population risk as a function of the dataset size $n$ in \emph{binary classification problems}.
+Consider a sample of $n$ independently and identically distributed observations $(X_1,Y_1),\dots,(X_n,Y_n)\in \calX \times \calY$ drawn from an unknown distribution, where $\calY=\{0,1\}$.
+The goal is to use this data to construct a classifier $\hat f_n:\calX \mapsto \calY$.
+The \emph{misclassification rate} for a classifier $f$ is the population risk using zero-one loss defined as

-In this paper, $L(f)$ is also referred to as the \emph{test error}.
-The problem has been extensively studied in the statistical decision theory, and the optimal classifier that minimizes the misclassification rate is the Bayes decision rule $f^*(x) = \indc{\eta(x)\ge 1/2}$, where $\eta(x)\triangleq \Expect[Y|X=x]$ is the corresponding regression function.
-Let $L^*\triangleq L(f^*)$ denote the Bayes risk, i.e., the optimal error rate.
-The goal is to find a classifier $f$ with a vanishing \emph{excess risk} defined below,
+which is also referred to as the \emph{test error}.
+The problem has been extensively studied, and the oracle classifier that minimizes the misclassification rate is the well-known Bayes decision rule